 - Progressive Retinal AtrophyPRA (rcd-4)

-- Canine Leukocyte Adhesion Deficiency (CLAD) (a fatal immunodeficiency – dogs die early in life from multiple infections)
+- Canine Leukocyte Adhesion Deficiency (CLAD)

 - Degenerative Myelopathy (DM)